carbon-language/carbon-lang/llvm/docs/UserGuides.rst

 :doc:`LoopTerminology`
   A document describing Loops and associated terms as used in LLVM.

+:doc:`CycleTerminology`
+  A document describing cycles as a generalization of loops.

 :doc:`Vectorizers`
    This document describes the current status of vectorization in LLVM.